korpling/ANNIS/docs/user-guide/src/config/user.md

 There is a central location where the user configuration files are stored.
-Configure the path to this location in the `conf/shiro.info` configuration file of the ANNIS service.
-The default path is `/etc/annis/user_config/` and can be changed in the configuration file.
+Configure the path to this location in the `conf/shiro.info` configuration file of the ANNIS back-end service.
+The default path is `/etc/annis/user_config/` and can be changed in the back-end configuration file.

 ~~~ini
 [main]